 Sometime, ages ago, you may have heard in biology class about circadian rhythms.
 The term simply refers to how life processes operate around a 24-hour cycle.
 It is primarily a day-night cycle that governs the peaks and valleys of hormone signaling that runs everything in your body.
 It works in all animals.
 Plants, too.

 In the good old days (weren’t they all?), way before the invention of the light bulb, the day-night cycle that we were exposed to was associated with sunrise and sunset.
 We did all kinds of things outdoors once the sun came up.
-Light in the morning sun, including UV, signaled us to get going.
+Light in the morning sun signaled us to get going for the day.

 Then we stopped doing those things when the sun went down.
 Darkness signaled time to hunker down and get some sleep.